Skip to content

 Trap zone at a break of structure level: Structure breaks create key levels where price is expected to hold on a pullback.
 When a trap zone forms at that exact level, the consolidation confirms institutional accumulation or distribution at the structural level.

-Multi-Timeframe Trap Zone Alignment
+How Does Multi-Timeframe Trap Zone Alignment Work?

 The most powerful setups occur when trap zones align across multiple timeframes.
 A zone on the 4-hour chart represents significant institutional consolidation.
 When the 15-minute chart forms its own trap zone within the 4-hour zone, you get: